 |“The charity has shifted to a virtual position.
 Because of COVID-19, we took the difficult decision back in March 2020 to immediately cease all of our planned 2020 Muscle Dream operations.
 Believe me, that was a really really hard day!

-It was also the start of a whole new journey – as of today (16th June 2020), I have been in self-isolation for 97 days.
-I know of many families who have passed the 100 day mark!
+It was also the start of a whole new journey.
+I’m a hardened shielder.
+As of the 1st September 2020, I have been shielding for 173 days.
+I know of many families who have passed the 150 day mark!
 The charity and I remain resolute and utterly determined to continue our vital work.
 As a small charity with just one full-time head and some outstanding volunteers, we are agile – we have pivoted and re-purposed with one simple goal to support our beneficiaries and families virtually.

 Since COVID-19 began, I have spoken to many of our families across the UK to personally check-in and first and foremost see how they are and to let them know that we’re thinking of them but also explore how the charity can support them.
 Many I know are feeling more vulnerable, more isolated, more alone, increasingly anxious, distressed and in some cases terrified.
 In addition to the Government advice on shielding found here, there have been some very useful COVID-19 updates from some of our charity friends including Muscular Dystrophy UK, Action Duchenne and Duchenne UK.